stfc/PSyclone/doc/user_guide/psyke.rst

 ##################

-As noted in the :ref:`PSyKAl Introduction <introduction_to_psykal>` section, support for distributed memory in PSyclone is currently limited to the PSyKAl APIs.
-Since the PSyKE implementation generates calls to infrastructure (e.g. runtime checks for status of field halos), code extraction is not allowed when distributed memory is enabled.
+As noted in the :ref:`PSyKAl Introduction <introduction_to_psykal>` section, PSyKAl can support distributed memory.
+However, since the generated PSy-layer code with DM enabled contains infrastructure calls (e.g. checks for runtime status of field halos, halo exchanges etc.), code extraction is not allowed when distributed memory is enabled.

 .. _psyke-intro-restrictions-shared: